 22. Portugal was the first country to abolish slavery

-Britain might have been the most publicized and famous slavery abolishment, in 1833, but Portugal did it far sooner.
+Britain might have been the most publicized and famous slavery abolishment in 1833, but Portugal did it far sooner.
 In 1819, Portugal, which admittedly (like Britain) played a big part in the slave trade, then abolished it.
-Makes the British Empire look more and more like copycats compared to progressive Portugal.
+It makes the British Empire look more and more like copycats compared to progressive Portugal.

 23. Porto wine comes from the world’s third-oldest protected wine-producing region